-Our Board met six times in 2014.
+Our Board met twelve times in 2016.
 Each of the directors attended at least 75% of the aggregate of (i) the total number of meetings of our Board (held during the period for which such directors served on the Board) and (ii) the total number of meetings of all committees of our Board on which the director served (during the periods for which the director served on such committee or committees).
-This is our first Annual Meeting of Stockholders since our stock began trading on the OTCQB, the venture stage marketplace (the "OTCQB") on July 21, 2014.
 The Company does not have a formal policy requiring members of the Board to attend our annual meetings.
+Roleof Rongen and Herbert Conrad attended the 2016 Annual Meeting of Stockholders.